drashtiv03/Quiz-Results-Data-Analysis-And-Prediction/README.md

 This project essentially aims to to display past performance of users,display performance gap and highlight strong and weak areas for the user using data-driven insights via effective data analysis and manipulation.It also stored the input data as it will serve as historic data for future inputs.

 # Datasets

-The datasets used in this project are
+The datasets used in this project are:

 1)combined_file csv-This dataset is responsible for converting the Json data from https://api.jsonserve.com/XgAgFJ